 I considered what I will use it for and I came to the conclusion – that I won’t need the LTE version.
 I will mostly use it at home and in case I need to use it out of home, I will create a hotspot from my phone and have internet access.

 Needless to say, I was wrong.
-I use the iPad more than I planned because it’s just so convenient.
+I use the iPad more than planned because it’s so convenient.
 It’s lightweight compared to Mac.
 I bought it with the Magical Keyboard and Apple Pencil 2.
-For medium tasks like planning and conversations I use my iPad, it’s easy to work from the couch or bed or from anywhere, to be honest.
+For medium tasks like planning and conversations, I use my iPad, it’s easy to work from the couch or bed or from anywhere, to be honest.

 1. Internet Access Everywhere

-Sure, wherever you go these days there is a WiFi connection.
-In most cases.
-If you’re in a hotel, there’s a very little chance there won’t be WiFi access.
-Almost, all coffee shops have WiFi, but sometimes you’re in a rush and you have to ask for the WiFi password and it’s a bit of a hassle.
+Sure, wherever you go these days, there is a WiFi connection.
+In most cases, if you’re in a hotel, there’s very little chance there won’t be WiFi access.
+Almost all coffee shops have WiFi, but sometimes you’re in a rush and you have to ask for the WiFi password, and it’s a bit of a hassle.
 That’s one and the second – it’s not secure.